 (Posted March 2024)

-Procedures have appeared on every Common Final Examination (CFE) Day 2 case in the Assurance role and many CFE Day 3 cases since the first CFE in September 2015.
+Procedures have appeared on every CPA Common Final Examination (CFE) Day 2 case in the Assurance role and many CFE Day 3 cases since the first CFE in September 2015.
 Even though it is likely that candidates will have to design procedures regardless of their role, many still struggle to develop depth and breadth for this commonly tested topic.
 In this post, we answer many of the frequently asked questions about procedures on the CFE so you can write with confidence.

 What types of procedures are tested on the CFE?